 10. Do Not Neglect Review Marketing

-The modern tourism industry is hugely influenced by customer reviews.
+The modern travel and tourism industry is hugely influenced by customer reviews.
 After all, customers are now likely to read reviews before they book a hotel room, visit a restaurant, or even decide on a broad travel destination.
 For this reason, tourism marketing efforts must also place a focus on managing reviews, and there are several ways to do this.
 You can request reviews from guests via email, ensuring you have plenty of feedback and that the influence of bad reviews is limited.
 You can also focus on updating profiles on review platforms.
 Trends within negative reviews should be identified quickly and the underlying issues should be addressed to protect your reputation.

 In the article “9 Tips to Manage Online Reviews” you will learn some tactics to sharpen your review management strategy.